snassour/lem-in/README.md

 ## Quick Description
 Lem-in finds the fastest way to move all the ants from an entry point to and exit.<br />
-Its default behaviour is to read from the standard input, however, you can use the flag <code>--read</code><br/>
+Its default behaviour is to read from the standard input.
+However, you can use the flag <code>--read</code><br/>
 in order to read from a file.<br />

 Input format :